isomerpages/moe-scgs/_prospective-students/Secondary Admission/Direct School Admission.md

 b.&nbsp;**Applicants NOT studying in MOE mainstream primary schools**
 A Registration Number (RGxxxxxxx) is required.
 This is applicable for homeschoolers, returning Singaporeans, religious school students, international students and other students not studying in Mainstream primary schools.

-Parents may apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal at the MOE website at:&nbsp;[https://go.gov.sg/nmsdsa-sec-application.](https://go.gov.sg/nmsdsa-sec-application.)
+Parents may apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal at the MOE website.
+Visit the MOE Website [FAQ Page.](https://www.moe.gov.sg/faq?categoryid=FD36A5CE93E74E11B907D5EB5954E676)

 Competition is strong and we have received many queries on students' chances of being selected.
-Students who do not have the experience and achievements specified may still apply, but chances of being shortlisted may be lower.

-Applicants are responsible for checking the criteria in the different schools before the submission of their applications.
-Criteria will differ.
+Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.

 <a name="APPLICATIONPROCEDURE"></a>
 **E.&nbsp;APPLICATION PROCEDURE**